exlskills/course-javascript-basics/Topics/12. Regular Expressions/README.md

 <!-- attr: { hasScriptWrapper: true, style:'font-size: 0.9em' } -->
 # Special Characters in Regex
-- The regular expressions have a set of special characters,<br> that have a different behavior
+- Regular expressions have a set of special characters,<br> that have a different behavior
   - Characters for matching multiple characters
   - Characters for matching whitespace
   - Characters for matching digits
   - Characters for matching letters
   - Etc…
-- Full list of special characters can be found [here](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions#Using_special_characters)
+- Complete list of special characters can be found [here](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions#Using_special_characters)

 <!-- attr: { showInPresentation: true } -->